tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 > New threads are created as needed, existing threads are reused, (...)

-We've found we don't need multiple threads with `await` because we are blocked from doing more work in our REPL and cannot spawn more.
-We also found that `async` follows the `gen_stage` patten and processes multiple requests one at a time via a queue when working with the same instance.

-We've now seen that a single call to a new `async` class can reuse the thread.
-Since we weren't doing any other work, that makes sense; the thread was running unused and was available for our `new-async` command.
+So far, we haven't see the "as needed" case.
 What if we run _multiple_ `new-async` commands?
 Since it's `async` we should be able to request them multiple times view our REPL and since each request goes to a new instance, there is no waiting in the queue.

 ```markup
 > new-async